gaestu/fast_carver/README.md

 ## Notes

 - E01 support is available when built with `--features ewf` and requires `libewf` installed.
-- GPU acceleration is not implemented yet.
+- GPU signature and string scanning are stubbed and currently use CPU fallbacks until a real backend is added.

 ## License